Alexandrshy/articles/algorithms/binary-search-tree/README.md

 ## Conclusion

 We have considered how to build a binary search tree.
-We have reviewed the basic interface of the binary search tree with methods: add, find and remove.
+We have reviewed the basic interface of the binary search tree with methods: add, search and remove.
 We wrote our own implementation in JavaScript (source code on [GitHub]() and [Jsfiddle]()).
 That's all for now in the next part we'll discuss new methods for our implementation and look at practical tasks [Leetcode](https://leetcode.com/) and [Hackerrank](https://www.hackerrank.com/).

 Thank you for your attention and have a nice day 👋